richardmalpas/blackjack_webapp/README.md

 # blackjack_webapp

-To run your own instance (master version is using Ubuntu 20.04.2 LTS)
+To run your own instance (master version is using Ubuntu 20.04.2 LTS)  Access my instance on: https://hartley-electricians.co.uk

 1).
 Clone to your linux server using: